MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   - REST API cmdlets in Exchange Online PowerShell have the same cmdlet names and work just like their remote PowerShell equivalents, so you don't need to update any of your scripts.

   - Virtually all of the available remote PowerShell cmdlets in Exchange Online are now backed by the REST API.
-Some cmdlets might temporarily appear or disappear from availability using the REST API as we find and fix issues.

 - The _UseRPSSession_ switch in **Connect-ExchangeOnline** grants access to all existing remote PowerShell cmdlets in Exchange Online PowerShell:
   - The _UseRPSSession_ switch requires [Basic authentication in WinRM](#turn-on-basic-authentication-in-winrm) on your client computer.